kelvin-cykong/kelvin-cykong.github.io/index.md

 - GPU Computing in Ubuntu (CUDA)
   - Currently Using RTX3070

+### Coding Platform
+- Rstudio in Ubuntu and Windows for R Programming and Python Interpretation.
+- Anaconda and Visual Studio Code for Python Programming.
+Jupyter Notebook User.
+- SAS University Edition for School Project
+- TeamViewer for Remote Access

 ### Other Tools:
-- Markdown and LaTeX for academic writing and presentation
+- Markdown and LaTeX for Academic Writing and Presentation
 - MS Office
 - Google Docs/Sheet/Presentation
+- Zoom and Google Meet for Class, Presentation and Meetings
 - Linux User!
-(Ubuntu 20.04)
+(Currently using Ubuntu 20.04)
 - Of Course a GitHub user too!
+- Slack for Team Working Communication
+- Meld for Code Version Comparsion

 # Research Interest